verbb/postie/docs/get-started/configuration.md

 # Configuration

-Create an `postie.php` file under your `/config` directory with the following options available to you.
+Create a `postie.php` file under your `/config` directory with the following options available to you.
 You can also use multi-environment options to change these per environment.

+The below shows the defaults already used by Postie, so you don't need to add these options unless you want to modify the values.

 ```php
 <?php